backplane/conex/pdf/README.md

 ## Usage

-The image is intended to be used interactively and the following shell function can assist in running this container this way:
+The image is intended to be used interactively and the following shell function can assist in running this image this way:

 ```sh